Matthew Horwood/Getty Images

 The standard idea from investing experts still holds true: Keep a well-diversified portfolio.

-"It's a really bad idea to try to outguess any of these single events," Lamb says.
+"It's a really bad idea to try to outguess any of these single events," she says.